-With major contribution from the Honey Bee Network, NIF has been able to build up a database of more than 1,00,000 ideas, innovations and traditional knowledge practices (not all unique, not all distinctive) from over 520 districts of the country.
-NIF has filed 182 patents in India and seven in US and one PCT application.
+With major contribution from the Honey Bee Network, NIF has been able to build up a database of more than 1,00,000 ideas, innovations and traditional knowledge practices from over 520 districts of the country.
+NIF has filed 198 patents in India and seven in US and one PCT application.
 Out of these, 33 patents have been granted to grassroots innovations in India and four in US.
 NIF has funded 113 projects under MVIF to the extent of Rs.1.3 crores.
 Hundreds of technologies have diffused through farmer to farmer social network.
 NIF has proved that Indian innovators can match anyone in the world when it comes to solving problems creatively.
-Where they perform better than rest is in generating more affordable sustainable solutions by using local resources frugally.
+Where they perform better than the rest is in generating more affordable sustainable solutions by using local resources frugally.
 Those who see poor only as the consumer of cheap goods, miss the knowledge richness at the grassroots level.
 The Poor can be the Providers also.
 The Grassroots to Global (G2G) model that NIF is propagating is all set to change the way the world looks at the creativity and innovations at grassroots.
 How can state government join hands with NIF? a.
 NIF has no field extension unit nor does it want to have one.
-However, state government has several field functionaries in the area of agriculture, education, industry, rural development, women and child care, forestry, etc. There can be a very fruitful partnership between NIF as a CREATIVE EASTERN HIMALAYAS

-- source of innovative ideas and technologies and state government as partner in dissemination, value addition and even commercialization through incentives, promotion, subsidies, etc. - b.
-State government can join the national campaign for scouting innovations and traditional knowledge and motivate its grassroots functionaries to join hands with NIF in uncovering the talent at the community level. - c.
+However, state government has several field functionaries in the field of agriculture, education, industry, rural development, women and child care, forestry, etc. There can be a very fruitful partnership between NIF as a source of innovative ideas and technologies and state KNOWLEDGE FOR HIMALAYAS - government as partner in dissemination, value addition and even commercialization through incentives, promotion, subsidies, etc. - b.
+State government can join the national campaign for scouting innovations and traditional knowledge and motivate its grassroots functionaries to join hands to help in uncovering the talent at the community level. - c.
 Students in schools and colleges can be motivated to scout creative and innovative people in their neighbourhoods and send the entries to NIF (Post Box No.15051, Ambavadi, Ahmedabad 380 015, campaign@nifindia.org).
-Examples of innovations can also be included in the curriculum for the school and college education. - d.
-Demonstrations and trials can be organized at various regional research stations and KVKs (Krishi Vigyan Kendras) so as to create awareness about the creative potential of common people. - e.
+Examples of innovations can also be included in the curriculum of the school children. - d.
+Demonstrations and trials can be organized at various regional research stations, KVKs (Krishi Vigyan Kendras) so as to create awareness about the creative potential of common people. - e.
 The research institutions can be mandated to add value to the knowledge of innovative people and help in protecting their knowledge rights. - f.
 On the state's website, link to NIF can be given and the innovations from the region can be displayed to put forward the creative face of the state before the people. - g.
-Some of the innovative people identified by NIF and/or state government could be awarded at district and state level besides giving them support for further work. - A nodal officer could be appointed to keep in dynamic touch with NIF to ensure that all the areas of possible cooperation are explored.
-I hope that NIF would be able to develop a functional, fruitful and fulfilling relationship with the State Governments.
-Tremendously rich knowledge of biodiversity and environment besides numerous grassroots innovations can be leveraged through the proposed collaboration.
+Some of the innovative people identified by NIF and/or state government could be awarded at district and state level besides giving them support for further work. - A nodal officer could be appointed to keep a dynamic touch with NIF to ensure that all the areas of possible cooperation are explored.
+I hope that NIF would be able to develop a functional, fruitful and fulfilling relationship with the government of Sikkim state.
+Tremendously rich knowledge of biodiversity and environment can be leveraged through the proposed association.

-Anil K Gupta Executive Vice Chairperson, NIF, Ahmedabad Professor, Indian Institute of Management, Ahmedabad anilg@nifindia.org
+Anil K Gupta

+Executive Vice Chairperson, NIF, Ahmedabad

+Professor, Indian Institute of Management,

+Ahmedabad

+anilg@nifindia.org